 Implant-Supported Dentures

 Patients who need to reverse bone resorption (shrinking) of the jaw and want a more secure, permanent solution to missing teeth might be candidates for implant-supported dentures.
 Rather than having individual dental implants, several screws are surgically implanted into each dental arch to support a row of dentures.
 This method promotes bone health, replaces total tooth loss, and can be removed by a dentist for adjustments and cleanings.
+Most dentures feature realistic gum material crafted of plastic or acrylic and equally natural-looking artificial teeth crafted from durable plastic materials.

 Are Dentures the Best Option for Me?

-Dentures are a good solution for dental patients who wish to restore the form and function of their dentition and want to replace one or more missing teeth but may not be good candidates for dental implants.
+Dentures are a good solution for dental patients who wish to restore the form and function of their dentition and who want to replace one or more missing teeth but may not be good candidates for dental implants.

-Who is a Candidate for Full or Partial Dentures?
+Candidate for Full or Partial Dentures

-Denture patients have typically had a lot of dental problems throughout their life due to a lack of dental care, periodontal disease, or trauma.
+Denture patients typically have had a lot of dental problems throughout their life due to a lack of dental care, periodontal disease, or trauma.
 Tooth loss causes many different issues due to the role of the teeth in speaking and eating.

 Patients may struggle to eat normal foods and can suffer nutritional deficiencies as a result.
 Not being able to participate in meals with friends and family can also impact one’s social life.